esheldon/pycolumns/README.md

 with cols['id'].updating():
     cols['id'][5:10] = 33
     cols['id'][99:200] = 66

+# if you have updated compressed columns, you will at some point want to run
+# vaccum which defragments the files

+# vacuum all compressed columns
+cols.vacuum()

+# a specific column
+cols['id'].vacuum()

 # You can use update to update dictionary metadata.
 # Only the fields in the input dictionary are updated or added